Menu

 So, it’s very important to be tested regularly, often every 4-6 weeks, throughout your pregnancy.
 Adjustments to your medication should then be made accordingly.

-Read about the 13 Things I Did in order to Have a Healthy Pregnancy With Hashimoto’s and Hypothyroidism here.
+Read about the 13 Things I Did in order to Have a Healthy Pregnancy With Hashimoto’s and Hypothyroidism.

-Books I found useful in my own thyroid pregnancy:
+Books I found useful in my own pregnancies with thyroid disease:

 Related Article: 10 “Truths” About My Pregnancies with Hypothyroidism and Hashimoto’s